WayneDW/More-than-Algorithms/README.md

 * code segment, where the compiled program sits in memory
 * bss segment, where zero-initialized **global** and **static variables** are stored.
 * data segment, where initialized **global** and **static variables** are stored
-* heap segment, where **dynamically allocated variables** are allocated
+* heap segment, where **dynamically allocated variables** are allocated, allocated **memory stays** allocated until it is specifically deallocated
   * Pros: a big pool of memory
   * Cons: comparatively slow
-* call stack: function parameters, local variables, and other function-related information are stored
+* call stack: function parameters, local variables, and other function-related information are stored, **destroyed** when it is popped off the stack, recursion is happened here (thus recursion depth is limited number)
   * Pros: fast
-  * Cons: small memory, MB level,
+  * Cons: small memory, 1~8 MB

-Heap Segment
-Pros: large
-Cons:

 Const/Int poiner